tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 There are three bases of computational emotions thinking theory presented in our previous[computational_emotional_thinking] and current article: neuroscience: [emotionsbraintorobot, parsingreward, neuromodulatory, cubeofemotions, natureofemotions], to computer science: [emotionandsociable, senticcomputing, hourglass, affectivemodelofinterplay, affectivecomputing, computationalmodelsemotion, computationalmodelsemotionscognition, evaluatingcomutationalmodel, threelevel] and evolutional psychology: [natureofemotions, primer_affect_psychology, tomkins1, tomkins2, tomkins3, tomkins4].

+We used neuromodulators to emotions(affects) mapping from Lovheim article [cubeofemotions].
+Overall emotional process was described in our previous article [computational_emotional_thinking] ...

 In last article [computational_emotional_thinking] we described artificial(computational) emotions framework.
 Our work was based on three theoretical bases:

 1. Evolutionary psychology: Plutchik wheel of emotions[natureofemotions].